wetw0rk/Sickle/README.md

 Sickle is a shellcode development tool, created to speed up the various steps needed to create functioning shellcode.

 Sickle can aid in the following:
-- Identifying instructions resulting in bad characters
+- Identifying instructions resulting in bad characters.
-- Format output in various languages (python, perl, javascript, etc)
+- Formatting output in various languages (python, perl, javascript, etc).
-- Accept shellcode via stdin and format it / detect bad characters
+- Accepting shellcode via STDIN and formatting it.
-- Execute shellcode in both Windows and Linux environments
+- Executing shellcode in both Windows and Linux environments.
-- Compare reversed shellcode to original
+- Comparing reversed shellcode to original.
-- Disassemble shellcode into assembly language (ARM, x86, etc)
+- Dissembling shellcode into assembly language (ARM, x86, etc).

 #### Quick failure check
 A task I found myself doing repetitively was compiling assembly source code then extracting the shellcode, placing it into a wrapper, and testing it.
 If it was a bad run, the process would be repeated until successful.
 Sickle takes care of placing the shellcode into a wrapper for quick testing.
 (Works on Windows and Unix systems):